Ottó Herman: Scientific work

 Herman did not strive for popularity and despised those scientists who searched out unknown species to have their name remembered in the academic world.
 Instead, he tried to look for relationships and publish his experiences for the benefit ordinary people.
 In order to enrich the collection of the Transylvanian Museum, he performed several field trips, for example to the Székely region and the Transylvanian Plain.
 As a result of his work the zoological collections was becoming more and more rich and notable.
 He also collected minerals and is noted for his findings of syenite és a ditroite.

-Due to the growing domestic and international prestige, was soon offered new challenges.
-Carl Brunner invited him to Vienna to participate in a planned African zoological expedition to Cameroon.
+In 1869 he found his position in the museum difficult and left the museum on March 4, 1871.
+After this he supported himself with his journalism, starting a new column "Új Erdélyi Múzeum" and joining the editorial staff of the Neue Freie Presse.
+The career was difficult and he considered joining Carl Brunner who planned African zoological expedition to Cameroon.
 The Hungarian Natural History Society, thanks to the efforts of Kálmán Szily and János Frivaldszky, counter-offered with a multi-year scholarship to retain him.
-Instead of the foreign trip, Herman produced, to great international acclaim, a monograph on the domestic spider fauna, in which he provided descriptions of 328 species of spiders including 36 new ones.

-He became an employee of the Hungarian National Museum in 1875.
-Here he was able to publish scientific works such as the above-mentioned monograph on spiders, which appeared in 1875, 1877, and 1878 along with his own illustrations.
+He was employed by the Hungarian National Museum in 1875 to produce a monograph on the domestic spider fauna, in which he provided descriptions of 328 species of spiders including 36 new ones.
+This monograph on spiders, appeared in 1875, 1877, and 1878 along with his own illustrations.
 The three-volume work was all the more popular abroad as the first and the second volumes were written in both Hungarian and German.
 The third volume was written in Hungarian only, with a German summary in the appendix.
 The bilingualism of the work was of great importance, since until then most scientific treatises were published in German.
 These results allowed the Hungarian publications to be read abroad, while serving to establish Hungarian as a language of scientific discourse.
+In 1891 he was involved in organizing the 2nd International Ornithological Congress in Budapest.